BASICS, SALES AND BOOKS

-I am a UK Midlands-based self-employed trainer, writer, consultant and speaker offering support to Local Authorities and schools on:
+I am a UK Midlands-based self-employed trainer, writer, consultant and speaker offering services to Local Authorities and schools on:

 EDUCATION WELFARE MANAGEMENT

-TRAINING AND WORKSHOPS NOW AVAILABLE FOR LOCAL DELIVERY:
+TRAINING AND WORKSHOPS NOW AVAILABLE FOR LOCAL DELIVERY ON REQUEST

 See 'TRAINING AND CONSULTANCY' for details

 Looking for advice?
 Click on 'USEFUL DOCUMENTS' for downloadable documents and Guidance on attendance, child protection and other issues relevant to children's welfare in education.

 On 'BEN'S BLOG' the current topics are: ALL IN THE PAST? and IN THE PUBLIC INTEREST?

 'JUST TICKING THE BOX?